benswift/benswift.github.io/_posts/2019-02-07-reimagining-engineering-cs-at-the-anu.md

   terrified at the prospect.
 And I love what the [3AI](https://3ainstitute.cecs.anu.edu.au/#apply) master's program is shaping up to be, and am keen to be a part of it.)

+I also look forward to having the time to think through what a deeply artistic CECS looks like.
+I'm sure that in collaboration with the other Reimagine Fellows and the rest of the design team we can come up even more ideas.

 ### Where in the world is this already happening? {#where-in-the-world-is-this-already-happening}